Vanille-N/chandeliers/chandeliers-lus/README.md

   neither `a -> (b -> c)` (a1, c2, c3, c4, c5, c6, ...)
   nor `(a -> b) -> c` (a1, c2, c3, c4, c5, c6, ...).
 - temporal operators `_ -> _`, `pre _`, `_ fby _` are only available for expressions
   with the implicit clock of the node.
+This restriction is lifted by using the annotation `#[universal_pre]` which uses a different encoding of temporal operators that is compatible with clocked expressions, but this may come at a slight performance cost.